adamanteye/blog/src/2025-10-27-kubernetes-addon/meta.typ

-#let title = "Overview of Kubernetes Addons"
+#let title = "Overview of kubernetes addons"
-#let desc = "An overview of Kubernetes addons and their role in my cluster."
+#let desc = "An overview of kubernetes addons and their role in my cluster."